 If your mentee has moved to a new town and left behind their old support networks encourage them to keep in touch with those networks via phone and email but also to join social clubs, sports teams or pick up a new hobby which will help them make friends and connect with people.

-Young people can become conflicted over their ethnic or cultural background when the associated values or norms conflict with the values and norms of their friends and peers.
-Get your mentee to reflect on the positive aspects of their culture and suggest they talk to other young people who are experiencing the same frustrations.
+The other reason young people can become conflicted over their ethnic or cultural background is when the associated values or norms conflict with the values and norms of their friends and peers.